 The '80s incarnation of the New Seekers (featuring Donna Jones and Kathy Ann Rae) performed some of the songs that had been hits for the '70s line-up (featuring Eve Graham and Lyn Paul).
 Never Ending Song Of Love, I'd Like To Teach The World To Sing and Pinball Wizard / See Me, Feel Me were all performed in full.
 Other hits such as What Have They Done To My Song, Ma, You Won't Find Another Fool Like Me, Beg, Steal Or Borrow, I Get A Little Sentimental Over You and Good Old Fashioned Music were edited and combined in a Hits Medley.

-The group also covered songs by other artists, notably the Hollies and the Four Tops.
-Can't Let Go (strictly speaking it should be titled I Can't Let Go) was originally an international hit for the Hollies in 1966, while Something About You was a US hit for the Four Tops in 1965.
+The group also covered songs by other artists, notably The Hollies and the Four Tops.
+Can't Let Go (strictly speaking it should be titled I Can't Let Go) was originally an international hit for The Hollies in 1966, while Something About You was a US hit for the Four Tops in 1965.
 Coincidentally this song had also been covered by the young Peter Doyle before he joined the New Seekers.

 The tribute to John Lennon, a medley of Imagine and Give Peace A Chance, was added to the New Seekers' stage act following Lennon's murder in New York on 8th December 1980.
 To judge from the applause, it clearly struck a chord with the Moscow audience.